wensmanhester/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-20
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the importance of creating user-friendly and intuitive software, as well as the ongoing challenge developers face in anticipating and accounting for potential user errors.
+It also emphasizes the need for continuous learning and improvement in the field of programming to stay ahead in this race.